neondatabase/website/content/docs/guides/time-travel-assist.md

 To help review your data's history, Time Travel lets you connect to any selected point in time within your history retention window and then run queries against that connection.

-You can use Time Travel from two places in the Neon Console:
+You can use Time Travel from two places in the Neon Console, and from the Neon CLI:

 - **SQL Editor** &#8212; Time Travel is built into the SQL editor letting you switch between queries of your current data and previous iterations of your data in the same view.
 - **Restore** &#8212; Time Travel Assist is also built into the Branch Restore flow where it can help you make sure you've targeted the correct restore point before you restore a branch.
+- **Neon CLI** &#8212; Use the Neon CLI to quickly establish point-in-time connections for automated scripts or command-line-based data analysis.

 ## How Time Travel works